 Post-Test Questions:

-Because of the upcoming merge of My HealtheVet and VA.gov, we want you to be able to edit your personal information quickly and easily.
+We want you to be able to edit your personal information quickly and easily.
 I’m going to show you two options of how you might edit your profile information, and then I will ask you a couple questions about them. [show the edit button, versus the deep link.]

 For the first option, there is an edit button that you would click on to edit your information directly in your My HealtheVet profile.
 Anything you type here would automatically replace all previous information you have entered into both My HealtheVet and your VA.gov profile.
 For example, if you log in to your VA.gov account later, you would see the changes you made when you were on your My HealtheVet profile.